Easy Potato Latkes

 Sprinkle some salt on top and keep going while you finish the rest.

-If you’ve got a lot to fry up, I suggest placing the fried latkes on a cooling rack, over a paper towel-lined baking sheet.
+Again, if you’ve got a lot to fry up, I suggest placing the fried latkes on a cooling rack, over a paper towel-lined baking sheet.

 In a 225˚ oven, keep the latkes warm and crispy.